batarok/openwrt-freedom/README.md

-# OpenWrt for HG680P with OpenClash
+# OpenWrt for Freedom

-This repo builds a custom OpenWrt firmware for ZTE HG680P (Amlogic S905X) with OpenClash support.
+This repo builds a custom OpenWrt firmware for ZTE HG680P (Amlogic S905X) & X86_64 with OpenClash support.

 ## Features
 - Target: meson64